MJOLNIRPackage/MJOLNIR/docs/Optimizations/OptimizationOfVoronoiTessellation.rst

 |4 Data files and 8 planes ``*``| 10.93 :math:`\pm` 0.08| 6.3  :math:`\pm` 0.2  | 1.72 :math:`\pm` 0.06 |
 +-------------------------------+-----------------------+-----------------------+-----------------------+

-``*``: setup from above.
+``*``: set-up from above.

 The speed-up comes mainly from two changes; when generating the return data the intersections points of all of the polygons where recalculated while only the polygons cut by the boundary needed to be calculated.
 Secondly, when testing if all data points are within the boundary a list comprehension is changed into the vectorized *contains* function from the *shapely.vectorized* sub-library.